-Hard standing to a minimum width of 0.9 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on a minimum of 2 adjacent end/sides of the ground with direct access from the entrance.
+Hard standing to a minimum width of 0.9 metre, measured from the spectator side of the pitch perimeter barrier, must be provided on 3 sides of the ground.
+Existing athletics stadia may be exempt from this requirement.).
 The surface must be tarmac, concrete, concrete paving or other approved materials which create a bound material.